eu24505/Yijie-Chen/README.md

 # Yijie Chen – Dissertation

-This repository contains the MSc Robotics dissertation project **“A legged robot for low-cost and rapid fabrication towards swarm robots”**.
+This repository contains supplementary files for the MSc Robotics dissertation project *“A legged robot for low-cost and rapid fabrication towards swarm robots”*.
-The project explores the design and testing of a bioinspired legged robot using **Variable Amplitude Mechanism (VAM)**, rapid fabrication (laser cutting, LEGO-based joints, and flexure hinges), and experimental validation.

 ---

 ## 📂 Repository Structure

-- **Improved CAD/**
-  Final CAD models of the improved robot, using acrylic laser-cut panels, LEGO joints, and flexure hinges.

 - **Prototype CAD/**
-  Initial CAD models of the prototype robot with 3D-printed VAM components.
+  Initial CAD models of the prototype robot with 3D-printed VAM parts.

+- **Improved robot CAD/**
+  Final CAD models of the improved robot using acrylic laser-cut panels, LEGO joints, and flexure hinges.

+- **Fabrication records/**
+  Notes and files from the fabrication process.

+- **Flexure hinge test data/**
+  Data from flexure hinge experiments and analysis.

+- **Performance test data/**
+  Experimental locomotion data, including voltage scaling and terrain adaptability.

+- **Images and videos/**
+  Photos and videos of the prototype and improved robot during testing.

 - **BOM for lego.xlsx**
-  Bill of Materials (BOM) listing all LEGO Technic parts used in the improved design.
+  Bill of Materials (BOM) listing LEGO Technic parts.

 - **BOM overall.xlsx**
-  Full Bill of Materials, including motors, acrylic sheet, and LEGO parts.
+  Complete Bill of Materials, including motors, acrylic, and LEGO components.

-- **dta.xlsx**
-  Experimental data collected from robot locomotion tests (voltage scaling).

-- **plot.m**
-  MATLAB script for visualizing experimental results (speed vs. voltage).